Skip to main content

 Sukkot

 Love the outdoor vibes?
-Sukkot 2024 is the Jewish festival for you!
+Sukkot 2025 is the Jewish festival for you!
 Also known as the Feast of Booths or Feast of Tabernacles, it is celebrated on the 15th day of Tishrei in September or October according to the Gregorian calendar.

-On Sukkot Jewish holiday, people build and eat sukkah food, a makeshift hut in which rain can come through.
-It might be a bit cold eating outside during Autumn!
+On Sukkot jewish holiday, people build and eat sukkah food, a makeshift hut in which rain can come through.
+It might be a bit cold eating outside during autumn!
 But no worries because the hut has to be made out of natural materials and open to the sky, so we can keep cozy using blankets and warm clothes.

 The main activities on Sukkot involve rejoicing over our abundance and gratitude for nature’s seasonal harvest.
 Jews also believe that this was one of the times when Egyptian slaves left Egypt and went into the desert to wander for 40 years.

-To commemorate this event, we practice four kinds of rituals during the festival of Sukkot: dwelling in a sukkah, reciting special prayers, waving four species (Etrog, lulav, willow branch, and myrtle bough), and performing joyous acts such as dancing and singing.
+To commemorate this event, we practice four kinds of rituals during the festival of Sukkot: dwelling in a sukkah, reciting special prayers, waving four species (etrog, lulav, willow branch, and myrtle bough), and performing joyous acts such as dancing and singing.

 Simchat Torah